HOW DID I END UP FILMING IN ACEH, INDONESIA?

 Contact

-I have expressed myself visually since early youth, with film, photography, online videos, graphic design and web design.
+I have expressed myself visually since early youth, with film, photography, online videos, graphic design, web design and performance art.
+I am open to collaboration!
+Please, contact.
+And let's talk more!

-I have expressed myself visually since early youth, with film, photography, online videos, graphic design and web design.
+I have expressed myself visually since early youth, with film, photography, online videos, graphic design, web design and performance art.
+I am open to collaboration!
+Please, contact.
+And let's talk more!